secretstartups/handbook/content/handbook/entity/iberia-srl-spain.md

 ### Applying for Parental Leave in Spain

-To initiate your parental leave, submit your time off by selecting the `Parental Leave` label in Time Off by Deel at least 30 days before your leave starts.
+To initiate your parental leave, submit your time off by selecting the `Parental Leave` label in Workday at least 30 days before your leave starts.

 ### Breastfeeding leave